 Theoretically, by empowering small farmers and laborers, fair trade can shift the power structure to favor the underprivileged.
 In addition, as fair trade wages allow workers to get out of debt and improve their communities, they can better position their communities for growth.
 Fair trade benefits more than 800,000 farmers worldwide [source: Global Exchange].
 Certified products continue to appear on more shelves as mainstream acceptance of fair trade brands increases throughout the developed world.

-Explore the links on the next page to learn more about fair trade.
+Explore the links below to learn more about fair trade.